Ross F. Gray

-Sergeant Ross Franklin Gray (August 1, 1920 – February 27, 1945) was a United States Marine who posthumously received the Medal of Honor – the highest military honor of the United States – for his heroic service in the Battle of Iwo Jima during World War II – he single-handedly disarmed an entire mine field while under heavy enemy fire.
+Sergeant Ross Franklin Gray (August 1, 1920 – February 27, 1945) was a United States Marine who posthumously received the Medal of Honor – the highest military honor of the United States – for his heroic service in the Battle of Iwo Jima during World War II, having single-handedly disarmed an entire mine field while under heavy enemy fire.
 He was killed in action six days later.

 Early years

 Ross Franklin Gray was born in Marvel Valley, Alabama.
 He attended the elementary schools of Bibb County and went on to Centreville High School, which he left in 1939 after three years in attendance.

 He went to work for his father as a carpenter.
 He had already worked at that trade part-time for three years and now worked another three years before he enlisted in the Marine Corps Reserve.
 He played football and basketball at Centreville High and enjoyed hunting and fishing.
 He was a devout Protestant; his comrades in the Marine Corps called him "The Deacon."